 Organizations come up with all kinds of names and descriptors–reorganization, realigning, repositioning, re _________ (fill in the blank)—whatever the “re” is, you have most likely encountered it throughout your career when working for others.
 If you browse any business section in a bookstore and you’ll discover that books on change and leadership are the bestsellers.
 If you are a writer for the topic, it’s usually a good place to claim expertise in.

 Without Change, You Stagnate

-Change rarely occurs overnight, there are critical steps in the process.
+Whatever “Change” is in the air, know that it rarely occurs overnight, there are critical steps in the process.
 Start with:

 Ask—what factors can you control, influence and not control?
 Too often, people grumble and complain about things that they can give no input to—focus on what you can influence or control—skip things you can’t control, you are wasting your time and energy (and others).

-What roadblocks could prevent you from succeeding?
+Always ask: what roadblocks could prevent you from succeeding?
 Are there sacred cows in the way?
 Is there anyone within the team withholding information that would enable the process to proceed and succeed?
 Could you be dragging your heels?

 Change is here for the rest of your life.
 Without it, nothing could exist, and life, as present generations currently know it, would cease to exist.
 Anyone over 30 knows when reflecting back to childhood that computers, VCR’s, DVDs, email and text messaging did not exist.
 Those under 30 just assume that they are as common as a cold.

 There will always be risk and costs to change.
 And, there are more hazards and risks to your publishing career when stagnation is allowed.
 Publishing has morphed significantly in the last decade.
 My two bits: bravo … it’s a great time to be an author and enter the publishing world.
 It’s work … and it’s workable.

 My question for you: what change did you face … that you resisted … and turned out to be one of the best things that happened?